 Create a software upgrade policy; see 4.1.2 "Wavence software upgrade policy requirements" (p.
-91) in this section for the specific conditions that apply to Wavence software upgrade policies, and see "To configure a software upgrade policy" in the NSP NFM-P Classic Management User Guide.
-2 Download the image package to a directory on the NFM-P client station.
+101) in this section for the specific conditions that apply to Wavence software upgrade policies, and see "To configure a software upgrade policy" in the NSP NFM-P Classic Management User Guide.

+Download the image package to a directory on the NFM-P client station.
 Extract the package and ensure that the software description file is in the same directory.

-3 Import the software description file; see "To import device software files to the NFM-P" in the NSP NFM-P Classic Management User Guide.
+Import the software description file; see "To import device software files to the NFM-P" in the NSP NFM-P Classic Management User Guide.

 NFM-P transfers the description file to a specified FTP server from which the Wavence subsequently retrieves the image files.

-4 Perform a software upgrade to transfer the files to the required NEs; see 4.3 "To perform an on-demand Wavence software upgrade" (p.
-93) in this guide or "To schedule an NE software upgrade" in the NSP NFM-P Classic Management User Guide.
+Perform a software upgrade to transfer the files to the required NEs; see 4.3 "To perform an on-demand Wavence software upgrade" (p.
+104) in this guide or "To schedule an NE software upgrade" in the NSP NFM-P Classic Management User Guide.

+Activate the new software as the running software; see 4.4 "To manage the Wavence running software" (p.
+106).